 Let's get a little bit of the background information out of the way first.
 The CAN-SPAM Act, which was passed in 2003 as a result of the rapid growth in unwanted commercial electronic mail messages, establishes requirements for commercial messages, gives recipients the right to opt out of receiving such emails, and spells out the penalties for violations (think: fines up to $16,000).
-As we can see, not all emails are subject to the provisions of the CAN-SPAM Act; only commercial ones are.
+Not all emails are subject to the provisions of the CAN-SPAM Act; only commercial ones are.
 So, what are considered "commercial" messages?

-So, what does that mean for us?
-It means that the senders of such emails are required to do a number of things, including disclosing that such emails are for advertising purposes and making it easy for recipients to opt out of them.
+So, what does that mean for us, the unamused recipients of such emails?
+It means that the senders are required to do a number of things, including disclosing that such emails are for advertising purposes and making it easy for recipients to opt out of them.
 They must also permanently remove the e-mail addresses of the individuals who opt out within 10 business days.
 What it does not mean: It does not mean that we, as individuals, can sue.

 Having said all of this, you are not powerless.
 If you try to unsubscribe from an email list and your request is not honored, you can file a complaint with the FTC.
 It seems that this is our best bet in avoiding these pesky PR emails that we never signed up to receive in the first place.

 The good news: We are one awards show down for this season and PR companies are hereby put on notice.